zwj1archer/CPB/README.md

 # CPB is an algorithm for robust object detection dynamic scenes proposed by Mr.ZHOU Wen-jun, it is one improved method based on our previous work CP3(proposed by Dr. LIANG Dong).

-# The code was realized by Mr.ZHOU Wen-jun(zhouwenjun@ssc.ssi.ist.hokudai.ac.jp) in Human-centric Engineering Laboratory, Graduate School of Information Science and Technology, Hokkaido University, Japan.
+# The code was realized by Mr.ZHOU Wen-jun(zhouwenjun@hce.ist.hokudai.ac.jp) in Human-centric Engineering Laboratory, Graduate School of Information Science and Technology, Hokkaido University, Japan.

 # This code includes two parts: 1) Training stage; 2) Detecting stage.